• facebook

 Read time: 5 minutes

-EOP, or Exchange Online Protection, is Microsoft’s cloud-based email filtering service.
-Its primary purpose is to safeguard Exchange account emails by detecting and neutralizing spam and malware links.
-EOP is an integral part of the Microsoft Office 365 subscription plan.
+EOP or Exchange Online Protection is a cloud-based email-filtering service provided by Microsoft.
+EOP works to protect Exchange account emails from spam and malware links.
+This is included with Microsoft Office 365 subscription plan.

 EOP works in a way to keep your emails safe and protected from various malware or ransomware emails.
 It helps in keeping the Inbox clean by filtering out spam and phishing emails.
 Thus, it helps you protect Office 365 data.